Bass clarinet: Notation

 Music is occasionally encountered written for the bass clarinet in A, e.g., in Wagner operas, and Mahler or Rachmaninov symphonies.
 This music tends to be written in bass clef, although not invariably (e.g. Ravel's La Valse).
-Probably the first bass clarinet in A was made by Johann Adam Henkel, around 1850, and a number of greater and lesser known makers continued to produce examples over the next 70 years: e.g., Stengel, Moritz, Kruspe, et al. Both Buescher and Buffet made some instruments in the 1920s, but the bass in A was never produced in any great numbers, and after the 1920s very few instruments in A were made (although Franz Wurlitzer experimented with one in the 1940s).
+Probably the first bass clarinet in A was made by Johann Adam Henkel, around 1850, and a number of greater and lesser known makers continued to produce examples over the next 70 years: e.g., Stengel, Moritz, Kruspe, et al. Buffet made some instruments in the 1920s, but the bass in A was never produced in any great numbers, and after the 1920s very few instruments in A were made (although Fritz Wurlitzer experimented with one in the 1940s).

-Despite its relative rarity, important works by some prominent composers featured the bass clarinet in A, and in the early 20th century makers began regularly offering Bb bass clarinets equipped with an E♭ extension key, so that bass parts in A could be transposed onto the Bb instrument.
+Despite its relative rarity, important works by some prominent composers featured the bass clarinet in A, and in the early 20th century makers began regularly offering B♭ bass clarinets equipped with an E♭ extension key, so that bass parts in A could be transposed onto the B♭ instrument.

-In the 1970s there was a mild revival of interest in the instrument, and Selmer of Paris produced a few instruments pitched in A, with Boehm style keywork and keyed to low E♭ (even though the original parts seldom descend below written low E).
+In the 1970s there was a mild revival of interest in the instrument, and Selmer of Paris produced a few instruments pitched in A with Boehm system key work and keyed to low E♭ (even though the original parts seldom descend below written low E).
 However, these instruments were expensive and many players were reluctant to haul around two heavy bass clarinets to rehearsals and performances, so few of the modern bass clarinets in A were sold.
-Selmer ceased production of the bass clarinet in A in the late 1980s, although examples are still available from factory stock.
+Selmer ceased production of the bass clarinet in A in the late 1980s.
 Today, very few players own a bass clarinet in A and these parts are generally played on the B♭ instrument, transposing them down a semitone.